-Have you ever had something to eat or drink and were surprised by high blood sugars afterward?
+Have you ever had something to eat or drink and were surprised by your high blood sugar afterwards?
 Congratulations!
 You found a source of surprise carbs!

-A lot of people new to diabetes don’t know some of the foods that have that special ‘gotcha’ inside.
-Heck, a lot of seasoned vets of diabetes stumble upon these unfriendly surprises from time to time, too!
-Most foods contain some carbohydrates, but some have more than you realize.
-Here are some to keep an eye out for that you may not have known about.
+Many who are new to diabetes aren’t aware of common foods that have that special ‘gotcha’ element.
+Heck, a lot of seasoned vets with diabetes stumble upon these unfriendly surprises from time to time, too!

 We've only listed a handful of things here to get you started, but there are more out there.
 Keep an eye on those labels, know the major culprits of hidden carbs, and consider yourself better armed against nasty sugar surprises!

 The mySugr website does not provide medical or legal advice. mySugr blog articles are not scientific articles, but intended for informational purposes only.